 It’s that time for another Classics Review.
 Today’s review is another western starring American icon John Wayne as a businessman who gets dragged into problems including a visit from his feisty ex-wife and attempting to keep his small town stable from Indians & businessmen who want to take his land.
 The basic premise I’m referring to is the western comedy known as “McLintock!”

-McLintock was released in 1963.
-It earned good reviews from critics and movie goers alike.
+McLintock was released in 1963. (same year the X-Men and Magneto made their comic book debut) It earned good reviews from critics and movie goers alike.
 Plus, it made enough money at the box office.

 Smart & Dumb Parts